 When the body judges a foreign substance as dangerous, the immune system fights back just as if it was fighting an illness.

 The body’s weapon of choice?
-Antibodies, also known as proteins called immunoglobulins.
+A class of antibodies known as immunoglobulins.

 Depending on the severity of the reaction, different immunoglobulins are used.
 The body’s three food-related immunoglobulins include :

-IgE and IgG tests could be the key to unlocking what foods may be behind food allergies or sensitivities.
+IgE and IgG tests could be the key to unlocking additional food-related insights.

-If you’re facing stomach grumbles and eczema at inconsistent times, you might be experiencing IgG attacks—also known as a food sensitivity.
+If you’re facing stomach grumbles or headaches at inconsistent times, you might be experiencing a food sensitivity.